 - Barbed wire fences, powerlines

-- Listed as Lower Risk Least Concern according to the IUCN Red List of Threatened Species.
+- Least Concern, IUCN Red List of Threatened Species 2016.

 Fascinating black flying fox fact

 Unusually, a colony of about 600 black flying foxes was found roosting on the vertical walls of a deep limestone shaft in Chillagoe caves, near Mareeba.